Home Data TensorFlow Machine Learning Cookbook - Second Edition

 [ 0.
 3. 10.]

-2. There will be times when we wish to cap the linearly increasing part of the preceding ReLU activation function.
+1. There are times where we will want to cap the linearly increasing part of the preceding ReLU activation function.
 We can do this by nesting the max(0,x) function into a min() function.
 The implementation that TensorFlow has is called the ReLU6 function.
 This is defined as min(max(0,x),6).
 This is a version of the hard-sigmoid function and is computationally faster, and does not suffer from vanishing (infinitesimally near zero) or exploding values.
-This will come in handy when we discuss deeper neural networks in Chapters 8, Convolutional Neural Networks and Chapter 9, Recurrent Neural Networks.
+This will come in handy when we discuss deeper neural networks in Chapter 8, Convolutional Neural Networks, and Chapter 9, Recurrent Neural Networks.
 It appears as follows:

 print(sess.run(tf.nn.relu6([-3., 3., 10.])))